ALSchwalm/transient/docs/cli/run.md

 - `-prepare-only`: `transient` will exit after performing the disk download/creation steps outlined above.
 It will not start the guest virtual machine.

+- `-copy-in-before`: Copy the contents of a host directory to a location on the guest before booting the VM.
+For example `-copy-in-before path/on/host:/path/on/guest`

+- `-copy-out-after`: Copy the contents of a guest directory to a location on the hose after shutting down the VM.
+For example `-copy-out-after path/on/host:/path/on/guest`

 #### Examples

 ##### Run a CentOS 7 VM with Serial Console